lr/directory-service-grails-plugin/README.md

 As of this version, DirectoryService only supports searching LDAP.
 Add, update, and delete will be added in forthcoming releases.

-Also, unlike GORM, DirectoryService currently only supports `find*Where` methods, not the more sophisticated `find*BySomeattributeAndAnotherattribute`.
+Also, unlike GORM, DirectoryService currently only supports `find<singular|plural>Where` methods, not the more sophisticated `<Object>.findBySomeattributeAndAnotherattribute` methods.

 At this point you will see why we use a singular and plural name for each branch defined in `directoryService.dit`.

 #### Find a Person

-Using the example `directoryService.dit` above, to find a person, you would do the following:
+Using the example `dit` above, to find a person, you would do the following:

 <pre>
 def person = directoryService.findPersonWhere('uid':'12345')